jaanga/moving-manuals/index.md

 ### Serious Security

-Using GitHun allows a small firm to piggyback on the expertise one one ofe the mst secure operations in the world today.
+Using GitHub allows a small organization to piggyback on the expertise one one of the most secure operations in the world today.

 Features include: